Menu

 Posted on October 6, 2008 in General News,

 From Palm Beach Post writer Laura Green: Next school year, the first generation of Florida students can begin to earn a diploma from local public schools entirely online, without ever setting foot in a classroom from kindergarten through 12th grade.
-A new state law requires districts to create their own full-time virtual schools, collaborate with other districts or contract with providers approved by the state.
-The law is believed to be the most wide-ranging virtual mandate in the nation.
-“The rest of the country will be watching to see how it goes,” said Julie Young, president and chief executive officer […]
+A new state law requires districts to create their own full-time virtual schools, collaborate with […]

 Maximizing Unmanned Potential